mstrater/image-to-ring/README.md

 # Installation
 1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository.
 1. Install [OpenSCAD](http://openscad.org/downloads.html).
 	* These instructions assume you are running Windows.
-If you install somewhere other than the default location (`C:\Program Files\OpenSCAD\openscad`), you'll have to update the `heightmapToRing` script in [package.json](package.json) with the installation directory.
+If you install somewhere other than the default location (`C:\Program Files\OpenSCAD\openscad`), you'll have to update the path in [image-to-ring.js](image-to-ring.js) with the installation directory.
 	* On MacOS you might have to follow [these instructions](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Using_OpenSCAD_in_a_command_line_environment#MacOS_notes) to get the command line interface to OpenSCAD working.
-You'll also have to update the `heightmapToRing` script in [package.json](package.json) with the correct installation directory.
+You'll also have to update the path in [image-to-ring.js](image-to-ring.js) with the correct installation directory.
 1. Install [Node.js](https://nodejs.org/en/download).
 1. Run `npm install` from the root directory of this repo.

 # How to Use
 As a quick start, or to check if everything is installed correctly
 ```
-npm run image-to-ring
+node image-to-ring.js
 ```

 ## Options